|Yukina savoy (Brassica rapa variety). Photo taken January 2018 after several nights down to 16o F (-9o C).|

 - narinosa: Asiatic non-heading leafy vegetables with a flat rosette of numerous small leaves.
 Major cultivars: Chinese flat cabbage; tatsoi; broad-beak mustard; and Chinese savoy.

 Yukina savoy is easy to grow.
-We have been direct seeding it here in late summer along with sharp head Jersey Wakefield and San Michele cabbage, broccoli, collards, kale, bok choi, daikon, turnip, and Chinese cabbage.
+We have been direct seeding it here in late summer along with sharp head Jersey Wakefield and San Michele cabbage, broccoli, collards, kale, bok choi, daikon, turnip, and Chinese cabbages.
 It’s a fast-growing crop, reaching about 12” tall after about 45 days although baby plants may be harvested in half the time.
 The large, upright leaves are deep green in early fall turning, after several nights below freezing, dark blueish-green.
 Older leaves tend to die back after a hard freeze, leaving a central rosette as pictured at the top.
 Plants are harvested by cutting the whole rosette off at the base.

 |Mature yukina savoy.
 Photo taken November 2, 2017.|